-Dulles International Airport was the first U.S. airport designed for commercial jet travel and was dedicated on November 17, 1962 by President John F. Kennedy.
-Today it offers non-stop flights to over 143 destinations around the world across 39 airlines.
-As the closest international airport serving the Washington D.C. metro area, the Dulles Airport serves over 11 million passengers annually.
-Whether you are arriving, departing, or just stopping at Dulles during a layover, here's everything you need to know about airport amenities, parking, ground transportation, and more.
+Dulles International Airport was the first U.S. airport designed for commercial jet travel and was dedicated on November 17, 1962, by President John F. Kennedy.
+Today it offers nonstop flights to over 143 destinations around the world across 39 airlines.
+As the closest international airport serving the Washington, D.C., metro area, the Dulles Airport is often the pick for international visitors wanting to visit the U.S. capital.

 Airport Code, Location, and Contact Information